pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Tile Size

 Tile size should be a multiple of 256 for best results.
 The tile size in pixels loaded from the companion app or other source.
-Should be 256 if using a template.
-There are known issues with setting it smaller (performance being a big one), but it does work on some devices.
+Should be equal to Scaled Tile Size if using a template.

+### Full Tile Size

+The full tile size of the server, if using the companion app as the tile server, this is still the full size of the server the companion app is using. eg. opentopomaps.
+Normally this will be 256.

+### Scaled Tile Size

+The tile size to fetch images from the web, setting this to something like 128 will result in 4 times the performance (compared to 256), since the images we need to download are much smaller.
+But it also means each pixel of the downloaded tile will be 4 pixels on the screen (at full resolution).
+Smaller values are much faster, but may not look as nice (slightly blurry).
+Should be a multiple of 256 for best results.

 ### Tile Layer Max